 - The amount of spinal mobility in flexion (measured using the finger-to-floor distance test)

-If you understand chiropractic care, you will not be surprised to find that all of these measurements were improved in the chiropractic treatment group over the placebo group.
+If you understand chiropractic care with a skilled Mesa, AZ arthritis doctor, you will not be surprised to find that all of these measurements were improved in the chiropractic treatment group over the placebo group.

 It would be easy for detractors to say that this was a single treatment that really doesn’t mean anything long-term.
 The easy response to this would be to ask what medical treatment for degenerative disc disease is anything other them temporary?
 And how many of these have a very small list of only minor side effects?